-Writers on HubPages learn very quickly that your article is not going anywhere unless it is featured.
+Writers on content sites like HubPages learn very quickly that your article is not going anywhere unless it is featured.
 Featured articles are indexed by Google and show up in search engine returns (SERPs), and have a chance of getting decent traffic, and even possibly making some money for the writer.

 Having a featured article on the HubPages main site is an accomplishment – it means you have what it takes as a writer, and even if it’s not perfect, you are showing the kind of potential that HubPages is looking for.
 However, there is one more level of achievement that you should aim for: you wan to get your article selected to be on one of the so-called “niche sites.”